Linguine with Clams

 Bring a large pot of salted water to a boil over high heat.
 Add the linguine and stir occasionally until the water returns to a boil.
 Cook according to the package directions until al dente.

 While the linguine is cooking, in a large saucepan over medium heat, heat together the olive oil, garlic and red pepper flakes until the garlic softens and is fragrant but not browned, about 3 minutes.
 Add the clams and wine and cover.
-Increase the heat to high and cook, shaking the pan occasionally by its handle, until the clams have opened, about 4 minutes.
+Increase the heat to high and cook, shaking the pan occasionally until the clams have opened, about 4 minutes.
 Remove from the heat and discard any unopened clams.
 Add the butter and swirl the saucepan to melt the butter into the cooking liquid.

 Adapted from Williams-Sonoma Comfort Food, by Rick Rodgers (Oxmoor House, 2009)